codeforeauclaire/snowparking/README.md

 ### GET /status

 1. Call ```GetSchedule(...)```
-2. Return if any results are in the current time frame
+2. Output if any results are in the current time frame

 ### GET /schedule

 1. Call ```GetSchedule(...)```
-2. Return all schedule results
+2. Output all schedule results

 ### POST /notification